Providing leadership to the county forest program ensuring long-term forest health and sustainability

 Did you know Wisconsin is the #1 producer of paper and wood manufacturing in the nation?
 Forest products is also the 2nd largest industry in the State, supporting over 64,000 jobs and contributing over $24 billion annually to the economy.

 Active timber management of our county forests is essential to the health and success of our forests, local economies and the State’s forest products industry.
 The Counties by far supply the most raw material and revenue returned of any public agency in the State.
 Collectively, over the past decade, County Forests have averaged over 18 million board feet and 770,000 cords harvested annually.
-Stumpage revenue in fiscal year 2018 returned roughly $45 million back to the counties and towns.
+Stumpage revenue in fiscal year 2023 returned $36 million back to the counties and towns, roughly three times the amount of the Wisconsin DNR.

 For specific information on a County’s Timber Sale Prospectus or Results >